katpau/CoScience_Review/README.md

              * ErrorMessages - if a Step through an error, a detail list of where the error occurred (Subject, Step, Choice) as well as the error message (in the file) is saved as txt

      * Alpha_Context ...
 Folder for each Analysis, with the subfolder which task was analysed is created to contain the intermediate and final Forking Steps of the
-                    Preprocessing will contain a lot of folders.
+                    Preprocessing.
+This will contain a lot of folders.
 The forks are coded by number (not name as it would exceed max file names).
                    The forking Folders contain
                    * *.mat for the Subject, including the preprocessed data, information on the lab and previous steps etc.
                    * *error.mat if there was an error with this step, these files are used to terminate the processing of a fork with a similiar stephistory